-At the end of the year, the share price was SEK 66.55 per share, an increase of 44.7 per cent from the price on the listing date of SEK 46 per share.
-This can be compared with Nasdaq OMX Stockholm PI, which includes all shares, which rose 5.0 per cent during the same period, and OMX Stockholm Industrials, comprising industrial companies, which increased 14.4 per cent.
-The market capitalisation was SEK 10,101 million on 30 December.
+At the end of the year, the share price was SEK 93.30 per share, an increase of 40.2 per cent during the year.
+This can be compared with Nasdaq OMX Stockholm PI, which rose 15.5 per cent during the same period.
+The market capitalisation was SEK 14,162 million on 29 December.